3 grizzly bears in a meadow in Kakwa

 Long-term Advantage

-The foundation of the program is a rich, long-term spatial dataset.
+Our foundation is a rich, long-term spatial dataset.
 We use detailed grizzly bear movement data obtained from grizzly bears captured and fitted with GPS collars, health and population data derived from scat, hair, and tissue samples, detailed maps of vegetation and human disturbance, and cutting-edge analysis.
 When combined, these products represent the most important grizzly bear conservation tools available to land and resource managers who are faced with important decisions regarding land management in grizzly bear habitat.

 In 2023, we started a new population monitoring initiative, which can be found here.